Businesses can make 5x faster decisions thanks to data analytics.

 BI platforms improve a company’s focus on customers, agility, and competitiveness.
 Newer BI apps have made business intelligence an essential business tool that is already comparable to other systems like CRM platforms.
 Today, business intelligence is a must-have.
 So, let’s go deeper into the best BI software packages.

-See the full list of business intelligence software for free
+Check out the full list of business intelligence software

 Top business intelligence software

 Bipp is a cloud-based business intelligence platform that uses a native data modeling language to simplify SQL queries.
 Business users can explore analyst-defined datasets using Bipp’s AutoSQL generator, which reduces the back-and-forth between the Business Intelligence team and end-users.
 It connects directly to the database and provides real-time analytics without the need for any additional software.
 Analyst-defined data models are treated as a single source of truth by Bipp, which creates a friendly layer between the database and business coworkers.

 Sigma is a cloud-based business intelligence and analytics software that doesn’t require any coding knowledge to use.
 Anyone can use Sigma to explore live data at a cloud-scale, with a high granularity of data, using spreadsheet functions and formulae they already know.
 Their familiar spreadsheet-like interface puts all of SQL’s power in the hands of any user while keeping data in fresh and secure cloud data warehouses.
 Sigma allows data-driven enterprises to free their employees, customers, and partners from the limits of the dashboard and analyze data for themselves, allowing them to make better and faster decisions.